Nndoza/Nndoza/README.md

 ### AWS re/Start Journey
 The AWS re/Start program has provided me with a solid foundation in cloud technologies and hands-on experience.

-I've completed 3 projects, deepening my interest in cloud architecture.
+I've completed some projects, deepening my interest in cloud architecture.

 ## 🛠️ Skills & Technologies